-Student enrollments in Gen Ed courses can sometimes be unpredictable, so teaching opportunities may arise throughout the summer and early fall.
+Student enrollments in Gen Ed courses can sometimes be unpredictable, so teaching opportunities may arise over time.
 Please note that this form is for expressions of interest only and neither constitutes a job application nor advertises open/available positions; you will only be contacted in the event that a course matching your interests and qualifications has a need for staff.

-There are two ways you may express your interest in being considered for a Teaching Assistant or Teaching Fellow position for Fall 2020:
+There are two ways you may express your interest in being considered for a Teaching Assistant or Teaching Fellow position for Spring 2021:

-1. You may express interest in being considered for any TF or TA openings in any Gen Ed Fall 2020 course through this form.
+1. You may express interest in being considered for any TF or TA openings in any Gen Ed Spring 2021 course through this form.
 Please note that you will only be contacted if positions for which you are qualified become available.

 2. If you are a Harvard affiliate, you may apply for currently open positions through the Central Application for Teaching Sections (CATS).
 Most Gen Ed courses with open positions will appear in CATS; please see below for some hints for using CATS effectively.